(860) 633-2660

 There are also duration-related retention times for various records.
 Here are the documents you must keep and the corresponding length of time you need to retain them:

-Can a third-party administrator (like Foley) keep these records for carriers?
+Can a third-party administrator (like Foley) keep these records for companies?

 Yes, but there’s a catch: employers must be able to produce the records in the time required by the DOT agency performing an investigation.
 When an FMCSA inspector requests records, they may be required within two business days or 48 hours after the initial request (in the case of an offsite audit).

-How can carriers keep track of these recordkeeping requirements?
+How can carriers keep track of these DOT recordkeeping requirements?

 We can answer this in one word: automation.
-Foley’s fully online compliance system automatically manages your drug and alcohol testing programs to keep you on track with DOT compliance regulations.
+Foley's DOT compliance software automatically manages your drug and alcohol testing programs to keep you on track with DOT compliance regulations.
 If a driver is selected for a random drug test or pre-employment drug test results are ready, you’ll be the first to know.
 It will also ensure all records are secure and readily available no matter when or where you need to access them.

 Foley Goes Beyond the BASICS of Drug & Alcohol Testing Compliance